ForgeBYTES/AnvilELF/README.md

 ## 🧠 Obfuscated / Headerless Binaries (planned)
 **The forge won’t cool down just because structure is missing.** 😎

-AnvilELF will evolve to handle binaries that lie or hide — stripped headers, renamed sections, corrupted tables.
-The goal is to analyze and mutate based on **real layout and memory flags**, not names or conventions.
+AnvilELF will evolve to handle binaries that lie or hide — with lost section headers, unconventional layouts, and obfuscation.

-> No `.text`?
-Corrupt headers?
-Misleading offsets?
+> No e_shoff, e_shentsize, or e_shnum?
+Stripped section headers?
 Let’s dance. 🔥

 ## ⚡ Usage